 11. Declaration of interests

-- 11.1 The nomination form must state: - (a) any financial interest that the candidate has in the corporation, and - (b) whether the candidate is a member of a political party, and if so, which party, and if the candidate has no such interests, the paper must include a statement to that effect.
+- 11.1 The nomination form must state: - (a) any financial interest that the candidate has in the corporation, and and if the candidate has no such interests, the paper must include a statement to that effect.